How Weleda is changing the world

 Stefan Siemer: We needed to answer and provide documentation to a great deal of questions about all aspects of the company.
 More than 100 employees were involved in the process, to gather and prepare all the information required.
-From our initial decision to our final certification, it took us about one and a half years, with the support of B Lab.
-The pursuit of the common good and ecological wellbeing had to be anchored in writing and integrated into the company’s bylaws.
-It is now – the Weleda shareholders decided on it in their meeting.
-Our corporate strategy is now building on that: not only are we striving to avoid negative impacts, but also to make a positive contribution in a very targeted way.
+From our initial decision to our final certification, that took us about one and a half years.
+Our commitment to the common good and ecological wellbeing had to be formally anchored in writing into the company’s bylaws – which the Weleda shareholders approved at their meeting.
+Our corporate strategy now builds on this foundation: we aim not only to avoid negative impacts but also to make positive contributions in a very targeted way.

 How is Weleda involved in the movement?

 Stefan Siemer: We want to actively serve as a role model and example for the B Corp community, especially in Switzerland and Germany.
-There are currently hundreds of companies that also want to be certified.
-To support them, we are being very transparent in sharing our experiences with the movement as a whole.
-In addition, we are giving lectures, participating in working groups and lobbying at the political level by seeking dialogue with decision makers.
-I believe there is great potential if everyone works towards common goals.
-We know the main sustainability problems in the world, and governments have already agreed on related targets.
-If, as a movement, we can show that these goals can be achieved while remaining financially sustainable, it will serve as a role model for other companies.
+There are currently thousands of companies worldwide that also want to be certified.
+To support them, we are being very transparent in sharing our knowledge and experiences with the movement as a whole.
+In addition, we give lectures, participate in working groups and engage in political advocacy by seeking dialogue with decision makers.
+I believe there is great potential when everyone pursues common goals.
+We know the main global sustainability challenges, and governments have already agreed on related targets.
+If, as a movement, we can show that these goals can be achieved while remaining financially viable, it will set a powerful example for other companies to follow.